hotwired/turbo-site/docs/handbook/03_frames.md

 Turning page segments into frames can help make the page simpler to implement, but an equally important reason for doing this is to improve cache dynamics.
 Complex pages with many segments are hard to cache efficiently, especially if they mix content shared by many with content specialized for an individual user.
 The more segments, the more dependent keys required for the cache look-up, the more frequently the cache will churn.

-Frames are ideal for separating segments that changes on different timescales and for different audiences.
+Frames are ideal for separating segments that change on different timescales and for different audiences.
 Sometimes it makes sense to turn the per-user element of a page into a frame, if the bulk of the rest of the page is then easily shared across all users.
 Other times, it makes sense to do the opposite, where a heavily personalized page turns the one shared segment into a frame to serve it from a shared cache.

 While the overhead of fetching lazy-loaded frames is generally very low, you should still be judicious in just how many you load, especially if these frames would create load-in jitter on the page.
 Frames are, however, essentially free if the content isn't immediately visible upon loading the page.
 Either because they're hidden behind modals or below the fold.